SebastianBach/full-stack/README.md

 * A compiler that converts scripts in the custom scripting language into bytecode.
 * A runtime that executes this bytecode.
 * A converter that creates Python or C++ code based on a given script written in the custom scripting language.
+* A C-wrapper for the C++ function.
+* A Rust application calling the C-wrapper function.

 ```mermaid
   flowchart LR;